guiferviz/guiferviz.github.io/_posts/2020-04-09-uranium-00-motivations.md

 # Why to build a compiler?

+Why spend so much time building a program as complex as a compiler?
+Why to do it when there are hundreds of mature programming languages?

 If you are reading this maybe you already have your own reasons, mines are the
 following: